 With so much money at stake, both the property owner and the landlord in this market need to understand how zoning laws may affect their ability to lease space to cannabis businesses.
 The zoning laws vary from state to state and even from city to city, which means that if you are leasing property in multiple locations, you will need to understand how these regulations work in each location.

-In some cases, you may be able in leasing your property to cannabis business tenants; this is zoned for commercial use.
+In some cases, you may be able to lease your property to cannabis business tenants; this is zoned for commercial use.
 However, you need to obtain a special permit or license from the city or state to do so.

 2. Maintain Mortgage Compliance